 “To present Denise Scott Brown’s work in Philadelphia gives us a chance to reflect and celebrate her importance and impact as an architect and planner,” said Kate Wingert-Playdon, associate dean and director of Tyler’s Architecture & Environmental Design Department.
 “She was one of only a handful of women in design professions in that generation.
 This exhibition allows us to understand how important a role she has played in helping us all learn to see.”

-Note: Visitors are permitted to visit Learning to See: Denise Scott Brown.
-All visitors must be met at the Security Desk at our Norris Street Entrance and escorted to the gallery.
+The exhibit is open to the public.
+Visitors must be met at the Security Desk at our Norris Street Entrance and escorted to the gallery.
 All proper health protocols must be followed.
-For more information, please see Temple University's COVID-19 Policy page.
+For more information, please see Temple University's COVID-19 Policy.

-Learning to See : Denise Scott Brown is presented by Tyler’s Department of Architecture & Environmental Design and Temple Contemporary.
-The lecture is also presented by the Society of Architectural Historians, Philadelphia Chapter.
+This exhibition is presented by Tyler’s Department of Architecture & Environmental Design and Temple Contemporary.
 Images: ©Denise Scott Brown